Donald Trump refuses to attend virtual debate, agrees to delay | DW | 08.10.2020

 US President Donald Trump on Thursday rejected a suggestion to hold the next presidential debate virtually, despite his ongoing fight with the highly infectious COVID-19.

-However, he later agreed to a delayed debate, while insisting that there still be three debates.
+However, he later agreed to a delayed debate in person, while insisting that there still be three debates.

 The Commission on Presidential Debates earlier announced that it would change the format of the debate on October 15 to an online virtual one, in light of Trump's coronavirus diagnosis.